It is the same five questions every week.

 Mine these sources for 30 minutes:

-• Search logs from your knowledge base or intranet: top 50 terms and zero-result searches
+- Search logs from your KB or intranet: top 50 terms and zero-result searches

-• Slack or Teams: #ask-hr and #benefits threads from the last 30 days
+- Slack or Teams: #ask-hr and #benefits threads from the last 30 days

-• HR help desk tickets: categories and top questions
+- HR help desk tickets: categories and top questions

-• HR inbox: subject lines and repeated replies
+- HR inbox: subject lines and repeated replies

-• Onboarding surveys: “What was hard to find in week one”
+- Onboarding surveys: “what was hard to find in week one”

 Create a single backlog with columns:

-• Question, Source, Frequency (per week), Owner, Status, Last Updated, Link to Answer, Notes
+- Question, Source, Frequency (per week), Owner, Status, Last Updated, Link to Answer, Notes

-Decision rule to prioritize (logic tree):
+Decision rule to prioritize:

-• If frequency ≥ 3/week → FAQ now
+- If frequency ≥ 3/week → FAQ now

-• Else if high risk/compliance → FAQ now
+- Else if high risk/compliance → FAQ now

-• Else if takes HR > 5 minutes to answer → FAQ this month
+- Else if HR takes > 5 minutes to answer → FAQ this month

-• Else → park it, review next sprint
+- Else → park it, review next sprint

 Structure FAQs for instant answers